-More recently, \cite{Lam2017a,Lam2017b} proposed a novel variance reduction method named SARAH, where the gradient estimator is designed to be sequentially updated with the iterate in the inner loop to improve the estimation accuracy.
-In particular, SARAH takes the stepsize $\eta=O(1/(L\sqrt{q})$ (where $q$ is the number of iterations in each inner loop), and has been shown in \cite{Lam2017a} to achieve an overall $O(\epsilon^{-4})$ SFO complexity to attain an $\epsilon$-approximate first-order stationary point for nonconvex optimization.
-Another variance reduction method of the same type named SPIDER was also proposed in \cite{Fang2018}, which uses the same gradient estimator as SARAH but adopts a natural gradient update with a learning rate $\eta_k=O(\epsilon/L)$. \cite{Fang2018} showed that SPIDER achieves an overall $\min\{O(n^{1/2}\epsilon^{-2}),O(\epsilon^{-3 })\}$ SFO, which was further shown to be optimal for the regime with $n \le O(\epsilon^{-4})$.
+Furthermore, various variance reduction methods have been proposed, which construct more accurate stochastic gradient estimators than that of SGD, e.g., SAG \citep{Nicolas2012}, SAGA \citep{Defazio2014} and SVRG \citep{Johnson2013}.
+In particular, SAGA and SVRG have been shown to yield an overall SFO complexity of $O(n^{2/3}\epsilon^{-2})$ \citep{Reddi2016b,Allen_Zhu2016}.
+Recently, \citep{Lam2017a,Lam2017b} proposed a variance reduction method called SARAH, where the gradient estimator is sequentially updated in the inner loop to improve the estimation accuracy.
+In particular, SARAH has been shown in \citep{Lam2017b} to achieve an overall $\mathcal{O}(\epsilon^{-4})$ SFO complexity for nonconvex optimization.
+Another variance reduction method called SPIDER was proposed in \citep{Fang2018}, which uses the same gradient estimator as that of SARAH but adopts a normalized gradient update with a stepsize $\eta=\mathcal{O}(\epsilon/L)$. \citep{Fang2018} showed that SPIDER achieves an overall $\mathcal{O}(\min\{ n^{1/2}\epsilon^{-2}, \epsilon^{-3 }\})$ SFO, which was further shown to be optimal in the regime with $n \le \mathcal{O}(\epsilon^{-4})$.